 At some point or another, every single person is going to be passed over for a job they want.
 It’s just the way the world works.
-But what separates the successful from the less-than-successful is what they do after the rejection.
-Want to be successful?
-Read on…
+But what separates the successful copywriters from the less-than-successful copywriters is what they do after the rejection.

-The first thing to remember after you get passed over for a job is that no decision is irreversible and nothing is permanent.
+After you get passed over for a job, you need to remind yourself that no decision is irreversible.
 The hiring manager may change his or her mind and/or the candidate they choose might not work out.

 Of course, neither of these things are in your control, but your reaction to the situation is.
 Even when you’ve been passed over for a job, you want to be the peak of professionalism and gratitude.
 After all, if the job does become open again in the future, you want them to already be thinking highly of you.